Benefits Plans - Long-Term Disability Plans: frequently asked questions

 Your normal annual earnings—not to exceed 2,080 hours.
 Base salary includes administrative differential and incentive pay.
 It excludes summer pay for university-year appointees as well as overtime, shift premium, longevity, and non-University earnings.

 Yes.
-The covered university base salary is increasing from $57,500 to $59,000, decreasing the amount you need to pay to cover your full salary.
-For example, if you are currently paying to cover $75,000 in annual salary, you will pay:
+Effective January 1, 2015, the covered university base salary increased from $57,500 to $59,000, decreasing the amount you need to pay to cover your full salary.
+For example, if you are currently paying to cover $75,000 in annual salary, in 2014 you paid:

 $75,000 (annual salary) - $57,500 (2014 U-M covered base salary) = $17,500 / 12 x .00595 = $8.68 per month